 GOVERNANCE & WORK PLANNING

-Scientific Assessment of Barbuda's coral reefs and fish stocks.
+Scientific Assessment of Barbuda's coral reefs and fish stocks is completed.

-Government of Antigua & Barbuda & Waitt Institute Sign a Memorandum of Understanding, create Blue Halo Barbuda.
+Government of Antigua & Barbuda and Waitt Institute sign a Memorandum of Understanding to create Blue Halo Barbuda.

-Barbuda Council signs laws that create a set of new ocean management regulations that zone their coastal waters, strengthen fisheries management, and establish a network of marine sanctuaries.
+Barbuda Council signs laws to create a set of new ocean management regulations that zone coastal waters, strengthen fisheries management, and establish marine sanctuaries.